Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-ui-figma-designer/README.md

 ## Usage

 This plugin enables using certain parts of Adaptive UI in Figma.
-Currently, it supports assigning recipes and editing design token values.
+Currently, it supports applying design tokens for styling and editing design token values.

 With the plugin open, selecting a node in Figma will cause the available options for that node type to be reflected in the UI.
-Assigning a recipe to the node will apply the recipe to the node.
+Applying an option from the Styling tab will update the appearance in Figma.

-Assigning a recipe to a node opts the node into the adaptive system, and assigning a background fill recipe higher in the Figma node tree will inform what the output color the downstream recipe is.
-Changing upstream nodes will cause all nodes downstream that have been assigned a recipe type to be re-evaluated, allowing you to keep an entire tree of nodes in sync with their background fill.
+Applying a token to a node opts the node into the adaptive system, and assigning a background fill token higher in the Figma node tree will inform what the output color the downstream token is.
+Changing upstream nodes will cause all nodes downstream that have been assigned a token type to be re-evaluated, allowing you to keep an entire tree of nodes in sync with their background fill.

 ## Next Steps